courthub74/NBA-Oracle/README.md

   * ~~Determine if game is still in progress~~
   * The last 5 games to present the record for the last 5 games
   * Determine Win/Loss Streaks
+* Add an Exception handle for the season cancellation

 #### What I Learned
 - Widget creation